 This time there were no formal obstacles to be worked around.
-The letter, along with the corpus of supporting documents also in electronic form, has been filed on August 5, 2010.
+The letter, along with the corpus of supporting documents also in electronic form, was filed on August 5, 2010.

-After one last request for further clarifications, on August 26 the coordinator was notified that the amendment was ready to be launched for validation and signature.
-Since that day, nothing more has been communicated to the coordinator.
+After one last request for further clarifications, on August 26 the project contact person was notified that the amendment was ready to be launched for validation and signature.
+On Oct.
+5 the Project officer communicated to new coordinator that the amendment had been accepted.
+The same day, the project contact person forwarded this information to all participants.